Skip to main content

-Binance has long been the largest cryptocurrency exchange by some distance, despite almost no publicly available financial information allowing anyone to do any proper due diligence on their operations.
+Binance has long been the largest cryptocurrency exchange by some distance, despite limited publicly available financial information – the company remains private and doesn’t disclose audited financials the way a listed competitor like Coinbase does.

-In this blog post, we will give you an overview of some of the key statistics known to date about Binance’s revenues, customer reserves, and user statistics.
+In this article, we’ll give you an overview of some of the key statistics known to date about Binance’s trading volumes, customer reserves, user base, and revenue.

 Overview